angel-vlzqz/Computer-Architecture/CLC - Memory Cache Simulator and MIPS Assembly/Part 2/Program 2/README.md

 If the console does not show up, press Window->Console

 The console will prompt you to enter an integer, do so and press the enter key to submit the integer.
-This process will repeat again
+You will be prompted to enter a second integer.

 After entering two integers, the program will output the greater of the two integers in the console in realtime